John Foster Dulles: Advisor to Thomas Dewey

 Dulles was a prominent Republican and a close associate of Governor Thomas E. Dewey of New York, who became the Republican presidential nominee in the elections of 1944 and 1948.
 During the 1944 and the 1948 campaigns, Dulles served as Dewey's chief foreign policy adviser.
 In 1944, Dulles took an active role in establishing the Republican plank calling for the establishment of a Jewish commonwealth in The British Mandate for Palestine.

 In 1945, Dulles participated in the San Francisco Conference as an adviser to Arthur H. Vandenberg and helped draft the preamble to the United Nations Charter.
 He attended the United Nations General Assembly as a United States delegate in 1946, 1947, and 1950.

-Dulles strongly opposed the American atomic attacks on Japan.
+Dulles strongly opposed the American atomic attacks on Japan on largely religious grounds.
 In the immediate aftermath of the bombings, he drafted a public statement that called for international control of nuclear energy under United Nations auspices.
 He wrote:

 Dulles never lost his anxiety about the destructive power of nuclear weapons, but his views on international control and on employing the threat of atomic attack changed in the face of the Berlin blockade, the Soviet detonation of an atomic bomb, and the advent of the Korean War.
 They convinced him that the communist bloc was pursuing expansionist policies.

 In the late 1940s, as a general conceptual framework for contending with world communism, Dulles developed the policy known as rollback to serve as the Republican Party's alternative to the Democrats' containment model.
 It proposed taking the offensive to push communism back, rather than to contain it within its areas of control and influence.